saraqael-m/LifeIn5Lines/README.md

 ### Third Line: While Loop

-`while cv2.waitKey(1) != 27:`
+`while cv2.imshow("Life in 6 lines", img*255) == None and cv2.waitKey(1) != 27 and cv2.getWindowProperty("Life in 6 lines", cv2.WND_PROP_VISIBLE) > 0:`

-This is the main loop which just repeats and executes one iteration of life.
+This is the main loop which just repeats and executes one iteration of life. `cv2.imshow()` shows the img and is called inside this condition, so that the third condition can run properly, it returns nothing.
 The `cv2.waitKey(n)` function waits for n milliseconds for an ASCII input, where 27 is encoded to be the escape key.
 Without this command to wait for atleast 1 millisecond (like it is here) cv2 wouldn't display anything.
 Also this command allows the user to end the sim by pressing esc.
+The last bool if false, when the window was closed by the "X" button on the window and this ends the sim as well.
+Otherwise the window would just reopen.

 ### Fourth Line: Neighbor Counting